The Campbell Law School Aspirational Objective for Pro Bono Public Legal Service and Community Service

 In light of our fourth distinctive, N.C.
 Rules of Professional Conduct and ABA Accreditation Standards, Campbell School of Law has adopted the following objective with respect to pro bono publico legal service and community service by our law students during their tenure at the law school:

-Every Campbell Law student in good academic standing should aspire to render a combined total of at least fifty (50) hours of free services over the course of the student’s tenure at Campbell Law between the time the student successfully completes fourteen (14) credit hours and the end of the student’s final semester at Campbell Law.
+Every Campbell Law student in good academic standing should aspire to render a combined total of at least fifty (50) hours of free services over the course of the student’s tenure at Campbell Law by the end of the student’s final semester at Campbell Law.
 In fulfilling this objective, students are encouraged to:

 - Provide at least 40 hours, without compensation or academic credit, or expectation of compensation or academic credit, of

 - Pro bono legal service, utilizing specialized professional skills to render legal services to (1) persons of limited means; or (2) charitable, religious, civic, community, governmental and educational organizations in matters which are designed primarily to address the needs of persons of limited means; or

 - Pro bono law related public service, activities which include (i) helping groups or organization seeking to secure or protect civil rights, civil liberties, or public rights; (ii) helping charitable, religious, civic, community, governmental, and education organization not able to afford legal representation; (iii) participating in activities providing information about justice, the law or the legal system to those who might not otherwise have such information; and (iv) engaging in activities to enhance the capacity of the law and legal institution to do justice; or